After traveling to Vienna and Bratislava, we spent 3 days in Budapest, and to be honest, we can’t wait to go back.

 Alternatively, you can take the 100E bus direct to Deák tér station (center), except between 11 pm and 4 am.
 The ticket for this bus is slightly more expensive than the other, HUF 900.

 Overall getting around Budapest by public transport is pretty easy and cheap, for more info check our guide on Budapest public transport.
 Avoid hailing taxis off the street, there’s a big chance you’ll be scammed.
-If you need transportation during the night, use Uber instead, click here to get $5 off your first ride.
+If you need transportation during the night, use Uber instead.

 Ultimate 3 days in Budapest itinerary